 Grades: K through 8th grade

-Grades: TK through 8th grade
+Grades: K through 12th grade

 Latitude High School (Oakland)

 Latitude offers a high school experience that is CREATIVE, PROJECT-BASED, and COMMUNITY-CONNECTED.
 Their students are designers and change makers — building tiny houses and self-driving cars, creating podcasts, publishing books, capturing oral history, and learning beyond the walls of a building.
-Check out our spotlight on the Latitude High School’s powerful community and innovative curriculum.
+Check out our spotlight on Latitude High School’s powerful community and innovative curriculum.

 Grades: 9 through 12th grade